coelhoo7/JavaScript/README.md

 # Number Guesser Game

-This is a simple number guessing game where you compete against the computer.
+This is a simple number-guessing game where you compete against the computer.
 You need to guess a number between 0 and 9, and the computer will also make a guess.
 The player whose guess is closest to the target number wins the round.

 ## How to Play